 If you would rather listen to this review or if you would like to listen to it and also read it (we always recommend such things) then you can listen to this review directly below.

-The buffet at Chef Mickey’s was set up so that there were two sides to it so people could move through on both sides.
-There is a section with toppings for your waffles with ice cream, whipped cream, and sprinkles.
+The breakfast buffet at Chef Mickey’s was set up so that there were two sides to it so people could move through on both sides.
+There is also a section with toppings for your waffles with ice cream, whipped cream, and sprinkles.
 That area seemed to be backed up most of the time because most parents were letting their kids put their own toppings on and it was just taking quite a long time.

-Food wise, Chef Mickey’s wasn’t nearly as good as Boma or Ohana.
+Food quality wise, Chef Mickey’s wasn’t nearly as good as Boma or ‘Ohana.
 It’s not that it was terrible, just not the same quality.
-And it was very similar in variety as Ohana, it just wasn’t prepared as well.
-Even the waffles were hard.
-They did have some healthy choices.
+The offerings were very similar in variety as ‘Ohana, they just weren’t prepared as well.
+Even the waffles were hard – and Disney generally does their waffles extremely well.
+For those not looking to totally indulge in the unhealthy side of breakfast, they did have some healthy choices, such as fresh fruit, yogurt, smoked salmon, and a tofu scramble with spinach.
 My mom was with us and she was happy with the variety of healthier options.
-And of course, you can also get coffee and juices that are included, as well.
+And of course, a selection of coffee and juices are included, as well.

-Now when we first sat down, Jared and my mom went to go get food and I stayed with our daughter, which was good because right away, there was Chef Mickey’s pal, Chef Donald Duck greeting us at our table.
-And our daughter could have cared less.
+Now when we first sat down, Jared and my mom went to go get food and I stayed with our daughter, which was good, because right away, there was Chef Mickey’s pal, Chef Donald Duck greeting us at our table.
+And our daughter could not have cared less.
 I tried to get her to look at him, or give him a hug, or at least touch his beak and she just didn’t care.
-So Chef Donald must have realized she wasn’t into him, so he was just kinda like, “Okay, just take a picture,” and then he was gone.
+Chef Donald must have realized she wasn’t into him, so he was just kind of like, “Okay, just take a picture,” and then he was gone.
 He really didn’t try to coax her to interact with him or anything.
-He probably figured he had a ton more people to see so he might as well move on.
-Which was fine.
-After that, the other characters came around pretty quickly.
-And I will say at Chef Mickey’s, the characters seemed very organized.
-We’ve been to other character meals and sometimes it can be 10 or 15 minutes between character meetings, but at Chef Mickey’s it was boom, boom, boom!
-One right after the other.
+Most of the time Disney characters are good at reading the crowd and determining who is into interacting with them or not.

 There was also a ton of management on the floor.
-I’ve never seen that many managers out at the same time.
+I’ve never seen that many managers out at the same time at a Disney restaurant.
 I don’t know if there were issues or if it is always like that, but they were seating people in the different sections and then it looked like a character would follow into that section.
-And once the characters go through their rotation, then that’s it.
-You only get to see each character once; they don’t come back through your section.
-Unless the character goes on break midway through your section, then they will finish up, but that’s it.
+And once Mickey, Minnie, Donald, Pluto, and Goofy go through their rotation, then that’s it.
+You typically will only get to see each character once; they don’t come back through your section for a while as the restaurant is so big and it takes time to get through all of the tables.

-One thing I did find odd was I saw this little girl go run up to Chef Minnie and hug her – which you see all the time – and Chef Minnie just put her hands up in the air and a Cast Member came over and basically had the parents pull the kid away.
-It was very unDisney-like.
-I’ve just never seen that happen before.
+One thing I did find odd was I saw this little girl go run up to Chef Minnie Mouse and hug her (probably the character she is in love with) – which you see all the time – and Chef Minnie just put her hands up in the air and a Cast Member came over and basically had the parents pull the kid away.
+It was not very Disney-like.
+I’ve just never seen that happen before and would have given a bad rating if I were that child’s parent.
 I don’t think the kid was upset because she was pretty young, and I don’t think she understood what was going on, but it was just weird.

 Okay, So What is the Price for Chef Mickey’s?